The No. 1 expense of every air conditioner is electricity.

 - Reducing the number of hours per day that you use a given air conditioner.

 On average, running an air conditioner costs between $0.06 and $0.88 per hour.
 Let’s calculate how much does air conditioning cost per month (running 8h per day):

 This is quite a large cost interval because air conditioners range from small 5,000 BTU portable AC units to large 50,000 BTU mini-split units.

 Note: Make sure to use the air conditioner cost calculator (you’ll find it further on) to estimate your electricity bill.
-Here’s an example of an AC running cost calculation for 24,000 BTU AC with $0.1319 kWh price:
+Here’s an example of an AC running cost calculation for 24,000 BTU AC with a $0.1319 kWh price:

 Obviously, a 5 zone mini split air conditioner electricity expenditure per hour is several times greater than that of a single 12×12 room AC unit.

 For example, if you have a 5,000 BTU AC unit, powered by 600W, the maximum cost of running such an air conditioner is $0.08 per hour.

 Every air conditioner has a unique energy-efficiency profile.
 To best estimate how much does it cost to run your particular air conditioner on per hourly basis, we have prepared 3 sections to help you out:

 - Table with a per hour running cost of the most common air conditioners.

 - Calculator.
 You can input power (W) and electricity costs in your area, and the calculator will calculate how much that particular air conditioner costs to run per hour.